h-sameri/smart-duck/src/client/public/docs/guide/ai-engine/market-data-integration.md

 ## CoinGecko API Integration

 The system integrates with CoinGecko's API to provide real-time and historical market data for comprehensive analysis.
+This integration serves as the foundation for all AI-driven trading decisions, enabling the system to understand market trends, volatility patterns, and token performance.

+### Integration Overview

+The CoinGecko API integration is designed to fetch both historical and real-time market data for cryptocurrency tokens.
+It provides essential metrics including price movements, trading volumes, and market capitalization that are crucial for technical analysis and AI decision-making.

+### Data Structure

 ```typescript
 interface PriceDataPoint {